-As stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea level rise).
+As stated in (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea level rise).
 The combination of these conditions will likely result in increased wave run up, storm surge, and flooding in coastal and near coastal areas.
 In tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
 Climate change and sea level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
 Beaches, coastal landscapes, and near-coastal riverine areas will be exposed to increased wave force and run up, potentially resulting in greater beach or bank erosion than previously experienced.
 Additionally, the area is vulnerable to rising groundwater levels, which are currently estimated to be between 1-2 meters below the surface of much of Huntington Harbour (see Figure 6-25 in City of Huntington Beach Sea Level Rise Vulnerability Assessment, 2021).

 This increase in sea level combined with more frequent and stronger storm events will likely expose the lease area structures to higher flood risks, comprised of greater total water levels for longer periods of time.
-The lease area contains fixed features such as pilings and an overhanging deck, and movable features including a floating recreational dock and access ramp.
+The lease area contains fixed features such as pilings, and movable features including a floating dock and access ramp.
 Flooding conditions could cause structures to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
 The floating nature of the movable features will allow them to rise and fall with tides and waves, increasing their resiliency to some sea level rise impacts.
 The fixed features may need to be raised or reinforced to withstand future conditions.

-Although the bulkhead underneath the deck is not under the Commission's jurisdiction, any sea level rise impacts to the bulkhead could also affect the structures under the Commission's jurisdiction because it serves to stabilize the bank.
-Therefore, any loss or degradation of the bulkhead would result in property damage and public safety concerns within the lease area and the surrounding waterways.
-Locally available resources such as the upcoming update to the City of Huntington Beach's Local Coastal Program, the 2021 City of Huntington Beach Sea Level Rise Guidance: 2018 Update (linked above) can be valuable references for understanding the impacts from climate change and options available to minimize the risks.
+Locally available resources such as the upcoming update to the City of Huntington Beach's Local Coastal Program, the 2021 City of Huntington Beach Sea Level Rise Vulnerability Assessment, and the State of California Sea Level Rise Guidance: 2018 Update (linked above) can be valuable references for understanding the impacts from climate change and options available to minimize the risks.

-Regular maintenance, as referenced in the terms of the lease, may reduce the likelihood of severe structural degradation or dislodgement.
-Pursuant to the proposed lease, the Lessee acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to the effects of climate change, including sea level rise and rising groundwater levels.
+Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are located in an area that may be subject to the effects of climate change, including sea level rise.